ngarg-tricentis/test_jira_details/README.md

  Folder  Description
 ---------------------
- `examples/shoppingCard`  Simulates a shopping card service.
+ `examples/shoppingCart`  Simulates a shopping cart service.
+ `examples/carServiceDemo`  Simulates a car service.
+ `examples/dataDriven`  Simulates a service based on data provided in a CSV file.

 Each folder contains
 - Simulation configuration files.